dcampos/nvim-snippy/README.md

 # Snippy

-A Lua-based snippets plugin for Neovim **0.5.0+**.
+A snippets plugin for Neovim **0.5.0+** written in Lua.

 ## Status

-The plugin is mostly stable and can be used.
-Please open an issue if you find any bug.
-Also, see the [Known bugs](#known-bugs) section.
+The plugin is mostly stable and feature complete as a minimal and simple snippets manager.
+Also, see the [FAQ](#faq) section.

 ## Features